fethca/nova-boop/README.md

 # Nova Boop

 Nova Boop is an application designed to crawl the [Radio Nova](https://www.nova.fr/c-etait-quoi-ce-titre/) history every 30 minutes and upload the found tracks to a specified Spotify playlist.
 It's based on Puppeteer.
+My [spotify playlist](https://open.spotify.com/playlist/4EEah67abwbnscHLmqtERd) is currently private because of Spotify policies.

 ## Prerequisites